 Evergreen has prepared a new draft Public Involvement Plan (06-19-2019), which will again include public information sessions as detailed below.
 Evergreen has also prepared a draft Community Outreach Plan to document some of the proposed methods for outreach and communication.
 We encourage input on this document and comments/feedback can be submitted via the Report Comments page.

 A Public Information Session was scheduled for November 7, 2019 at the Preparatory Charter School (1928 Point Breeze Avenue) from 6-8pm.
 The purpose of the meeting was to present results of environmental investigations and remediation activities relating to the cleanup program being conducted by Evergreen.
 Notices for this meeting were published in the Philadelphia Daily News and the South Philly Review on September 13 and 11, 2019, respectively, and correspondence was sent to the City of Philadelphia, PADEP, and EPA.
 An additional notice was published in the same newspapers on October 2, 2019 (Philadelphia Daily News, South Philly Review).

 We were disappointed to be blocked from holding the public meeting on November 7, 2019, where we planned to have a productive dialogue with interested community members regarding Evergreen’s ongoing remediation activities at the Philadelphia Refinery.
 Our goal was to offer a summary of the Act 2 process and key results of our work thus far, as well as to take questions from the public, kicking off a comment period before holding another meeting which was proposed for spring 2020.
 We have provided a copy of the presentation that was prepared for the November 7, 2019 meeting here.
-Please note, that this presentation may change for the next public meeting as the facility ownership has since changed and some of the information summarized therein may be updated.
-Information regarding future meetings will be posted to this website and public notices will be submitted as summarized above.

 - Any individual so desiring may request to receive a copy of the cleanup plan prior to implementation of the cleanup and have an opportunity to comment on such plan.